The Arnolfini Portrait by Jan van Eyck

 His wife is shown facing him, dressed in bright colors, as he wanted to remember her in life.
 This is not a portrait of her in death.

 Every aspect of the painting presents the man as very wealthy.
 It is also filled with items involving life, on the left side, which are absent on the right.
 The open window lets in daylight, providing visibility and fresh air for the living.
 A cherry tree outside the window bears cherries, which are food for the living and symbolize love.
 Oranges, rare and expensive for the period, are food consumed by the living.
 The pattens, or clogs, worn over shoes to protect them from the grime of the streets, are something that would only concern the living.
+Her pattens are in the center back, not with her, and can be interpreted as having been removed some time ago.

 This painting is known for its exquisite detail by a painter of exceptional skill.
 The mirror in the center depicts two people witnessing the occasion.
 It is uncertain if one is the painter, who signed his name in Latin as "Jan van Eyck was here" above the mirror, identifying himself as a possible unseen third witness.
 The ten small round pictures surrounding the central mirror depict scenes from the passion of Christ.
 The four pictures on the left show Christ in life.
 The four on the right, the woman's side, show scenes after his death, again suggesting she is deceased and a memory.

 Certain features of this painting have caused it to be interpreted as a marriage or betrothal.
 The overall appearance is that of a formal ceremony in a private residence.
 Some ceremonies require witnesses, and the painter's signature and the images in the mirror provide that.
 But the central question then becomes why would a wealthy man show himself in sorrow, grieving, and not looking at his wife?
-The most likely reason is that this is the one year anniversary of his wife's death, and this painting displays a one year anniversary mourning ceremony; a custom observed in various forms across parts of Europe at the time.
+The most likely reason is that this is the one year anniversary of his wife's death, and this painting displays a one year anniversary mourning ceremony in front of witnesses; a custom observed in various forms across parts of Europe at the time.